ezakhar/help/en/basics/analyse-detailed-activity.md

 ### Grade {#grade}

-Slope grade of the selected part of activity.
+Slope grade of the selected part of an activity.
 It is calculated in the following way:

 > Grade = elevation / duration.